 How are facial implant procedures performed?

-Is a procedure that can be an alternative to the chin implant as no implant is required.
-The chin bone is cut using an incision inside the mouth and the chin is moved forward or lengthened vertically in patients with small chins.
-The advanced chin is held in place with a small metal plate and tiny screws.
-The surgery does not move teeth or affect occlusion.
-This operation takes approximately one hour to complete.
+Genioplasty is a procedure that can be an alternative to a chin implant, as no implant is required.
+Your surgeon cuts your chin bone using an incision inside your mouth.
+They move the chin forward if the chin is small, lengthen it if it’s short, or set it back if it’s prominent.
+A small metal plate and tiny screws hold your chin in place.
+The surgery doesn’t move teeth or affect occlusion.
+This operation takes about an hour to complete.

-- Lower jaw implants
+Lower jaw implants

 How is chin surgery completed?

-- Correction of a Double Chin (submental lipectomy)
+Correction of a “double chin” (submental lipectomy)

 Are facial implant and chin surgery procedures safe?

+All surgical procedures carry some risks.
 Possible complications from facial implant and chin surgery include:

-- Unfavorable scarring
+- Unfavorable scarring.

-- Bleeding (hematoma)
+- Bleeding (hematoma).

-- Poor healing of incisions
+- Poor healing of incisions.

-- Anesthesia risks
+- Anesthesia risks.

-- Change in skin sensation due to nerve injury
+- Change in skin sensation due to nerve injury.

-- Excessive scar tissue formation
+- Excessive scar tissue formation.

-- Firmness around the implant
+- Firmness around the implant.

-- Shifting of implants and pressure on surrounding structures
+- Shifting of implants and pressure on surrounding structures.

-- Skin contour irregularities
+- Skin contour irregularities.

-- Skin discoloration and swelling
+- Skin discoloration and swelling.

-- Skin sensitivity
+- Skin sensitivity.

 What results can I expect?

 After chin surgery, your chin will be swollen, firm and possibly bruised.
 Using cold compresses in the first 48 hours will significantly lessen the swelling, as will keeping your upper body elevated when resting.
-If cosmetic injectables were used as the primary treatment for your chin augmentation, the swelling and bruising may be less.
+If cosmetic injectables were used as the primary treatment for your chin augmentation, the swelling and bruising may be milder.

 What is involved in recovery?

-Cheek implant surgery recovery may include some discomfort and swelling, and possible difficulty moving your mouth and lips for several days.
+Cheek implant surgery recovery may include some discomfort and swelling, as well as difficulty moving your mouth and lips for several days.

-- Lip implants or lip augmentation:
+Lip implants or lip augmentation

-- Lower jaw implants:
+Lower jaw implants